popgenome/Reading2021/README.md

 # Scientific Reading in 2021 Fall Semester
 *Scientific Reading and Presentation is* to read, understand, and present scientific publications.
-It teaches the graducate candidates a fundamental skill in **scientific literature navigation and review**, which serves as the basis for the coming research life.
+It teaches graduate students a fundamental skill in **scientific literature navigation and review**, which serves as the basis for their research life.

 # Contents
 1. Introduction